-- 7.03(5)(i) plan and conduct conferences with families or primary caregivers as required and/or necessary. - 7.03(5)(j) manage and direct the activities of para-educators or peer tutors who work with individuals with visual impairments. - 7.03(6) The school orientation and mobility specialist is knowledgeable about adhering to ethical and appropriate professional practices in contributing to the orientation and mobility skill development of children/students and is able to: - 7.03(6)(a) apply the ethical considerations governing the profession of orientation and mobility to the education of the learner who is visually impaired, recognizing the importance of the orientation and mobility specialist as a role model for students with visual impairment(s). - 7.03(6)(b) recognize cultural and other biases to assure that instruction of students is discrimination-free. - 7.03(6)(c) articulate and address in planning concerns related to student safety and potential liability and keep current on national and local environmental accessibility standards. - 7.03(6)(d) engage in the activities of professional organizations which represent and advocate for the field of visual impairment, whenever relevant. - 7.03(6)(e) keep current on literature and documented effective research applicable to individuals with visual impairments and orientation and mobility needs and apply relevant information to planning and objectives setting for students. - 7.03(6)(f) practice professional self-assessment and seek out professional development activities that support the advancement of personal skills and knowledge and which can benefit students with visual impairments, their families and/or colleagues, and to maintain ACVREP certification.

-7.04 School Physical Therapist (Ages Birth-21)
+- 7.03(5)(h)-initiate and coordinate respectful and beneficial relationships between and among families and relevant professionals, where appropriate, to encourage and assist families in becoming informed and active participants in students' orientation and mobility programs: - 7.03(5)(i)plan and conduct conferences with families or primary caregivers as required and/or necessary; and- - 7.03(5)(j)-manage and direct the activities of para-educators or peer tutors who work with individuals with visual impairments. - 7.03(6) The school orientation and mobility specialist is knowledgeable about adhering to ethical and appropriate professional practices in contributing to the orientation and mobility skill development of children/students and is able to: - 7.03(6)(a)-apply the ethical considerations governing the profession of orientation and mobility to the education of the learner who is visually impaired, recognizing the importance of the orientation and mobility specialist as a role model for students with visual impairment(s). - 7.03(6)(b)-recognize cultural and other biases to assure that instruction of students is discrimination-free; - 7.03(6)(c) articulate and address in planning concerns related to student safety and potential liability and keep current on national and local environmental accessibility standards: - 7.03(6)(d) --engage in the activities of professional organizations which represent and advocate for the field of visual impairment, whenever relevant: - 7.03(6)(e)keep current on literature and documented effective research applicable to individuals with visual impairments and orientation and mobility needs and apply relevant information to planning and objectives setting for students; and- - 7.03(6)(f)practice professional self-assessment and seek out professional development activities that support the advancement of personal skills and knowledge and which can benefit students with visual impairments, their families and/or colleagues, and to maintain ACVREP certification - 7.04 School Physical Therapist (Ages Birth-21)

-To be endorsed as a school physical therapist, an applicant must hold an earned bachelor's or higher degree from an accepted institution of higher education; have completed a physical therapy program accredited by the American Physical Therapy Association's (APTA) Commission on the Accreditation of Physical Therapy Education (CAPTE); have successfully completed an appropriate practicum or internship as required by the physical therapy program attended; hold a valid physical therapy license issued by the Colorado Department of Regulatory Agencies and have demonstrated the competencies specified below:
+To be endorsed as a school physical therapist, an applicant must hold an earned bachelor's or higher degree from an accepted institution of higher education; have completed a physical therapy program accredited by the American Physical Therapy Association's (APTA) Commission on the Accreditation of Physical Therapy Education (CAPTE); have successfully completed an appropriate practicum or internship as required by the physical therapy program attended; hold a valid physical therapy-license to practice in Colorado pursuant to the Physical Therapists Practice Act (section 12-285-101, et. seq.
+C.R.S.) or a valid license issued by another state and ale to practice in Colorado pursuant to the Physical Therapy Licensure Compact (section 24-60-3702, C.R.S.) issued by the Colorado Department of Regulatory Agencies and have demonstrated the competencies specified below: